-The bill results in various impacts that are described below.
+The amendment strikes the underlying bill and results in the fiscal impacts described below.

 Sections 5 and 6 expands a requirement for municipalities to apply coastal site review requirements to certain new construction.
 This may result in a potential cost to municipalities beginning in FY 26 associated with more reviews.